Leo Amery: Secretary of State for India and Burma

-The American President Franklin D. Roosevelt had made it clear to Churchill that he believed that Britain should grant independence to India, and as the United Kingdom was in effect being economically subsidised by the United States from 1941 onward, it was difficult for Churchill to reject Roosevelt's advice outright as much as he wanted to.
+The American President Franklin D. Roosevelt had made it clear to Churchill that he believed that Britain should grant independence to India, and as the United Kingdom as Lend-Lease meant that Britain was being economically subsidised by the United States from 1941.
+It was difficult for Churchill to reject Roosevelt's advice outright, much as he wanted to.
 Amery seemed to regard the Cripps mission as only useful for its effect on American public opinion as he wrote to Linlithgow in March 1942 that American public opinion would be impressed by "us sending out someone who has always been an extreme Left-Winger and in close touch with Nehru".
 Amery believed that the Cripps would fail as the British offer of independence for India was also tied to a partition of India, a condition that both he and Churchill knew would be rejected by Mohandas Gandhi and Jawaharlal Nehru of the Congress Party who wanted independence without partition.
 There was a split within the Congress Party between Gandhi who took an absolute pacifistic position of opposing all wars on principle versus Nehru who took a more anti-fascist position and often suggested that he was prepared to support Britain provided independence was promised for India.

 In one speech, Nehru had declared: "Hitler and Japan must go to hell!
 I shall fight them to the end and this is my policy.
 I shall also fight Mr. Subhas Bose and his party along with Japan if he comes to India."
 During his talks with Cripps, Nehru was quite willing to accept Cripps' offer of Congress Party support for the war in exchange for Dominion status after the war, saying it was imperative that the Axis powers be defeated, and that Japan would be a far worse colonial master for India than Britain.
-However, the Cripps-Nehru talks broke down on the Pakistan question as Nehru was unwilling to accept the partition of India, and told Cripps that this part of his offer was unacceptable.
+The Cripps-Nehru talks broke down on the Pakistan question as Nehru was unwilling to accept the partition of India, and told Cripps that this part of his offer was unacceptable.
 Gandhi argued that the offer of independence tied to Pakistan as well as independence for the Princely States would lead to the "Balkanisation of India", and Nehru agreed with him.
 Churchill argued to Roosevelt that Indian Muslims made up the majority of the Indian Army and that India had 100 million Muslims, making it the most populous Muslim community in the world, and Britain could not afford to anger Jinnah of the Muslim League who wanted independence with partition.

 On 6 April 1942, the Cripps mission entered in failure as Gandhi and Nehru rejected Cripps's offer of independence after the war in exchange for support for the British war effort; as a dejected Cripps prepared to return to London, the Japanese bombed Calcutta for the first time.
 The Congress Party was deeply distrustful of the British and were angry about Amery having apparently given the Muslim League the right to create Pakistan as part of the deal.
 For their part, Amery along with other British officials, believed that Gandhi was extremely naïve in thinking that peaceful "soul force" would be all that would be needed to stop the Japanese invasion, then apparently imminent.
-Despite the loss of Burma, Amery was corresponding with Dorman-Smith in August 1942 about not only how best to restore British rule in Burma after Japan was defeated, but also plans to annex Thailand on the account of Thailand joining the war on the Axis side.
+Despite the loss of Burma, Amery was corresponding with Dorman-Smith in August 1942 about not only how best to restore British rule in Burma after Japan was defeated, but also plans to annexe Thailand on the account of Thailand joining the war on the Axis side.